rogerwcpt/xamarinforms-appium-test/README.md

 # Xamarin Forms with Appium UI Test Automation

-Using C# and Appium, this project attempts to automate UI testing, with a Single code base in mind.
+Using C# and Appium, this project attempts to automate UI testing of a Xamarin Forms App, with a single test code base in mind.
+The beauty of using C# is that you can use the same Visual Studio IDE and obviuosly the power of C# in your UI Tests.

+This is a work in progress:

+## Roadmap ##

+- Compare this with a Java based Appium Test against the same Simple App
+- Compare with a Xamarin based UI Test

 ## Steps ##